oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `exchangeEtherForSynths`

-Sells sUSD to callers who send ether.
+Sells oUSD to callers who send ether.
 The synths are sold from the [`deposits`](#deposits) queue in the order they were deposited.

 Purchased quantity: msg.value \* usdToEthPrice